vizzuhq/vizzu-lib/docs/content/tutorial/1-data.md

 In the type parameter, you can set if a series is a dimension or a measure.
 Adding the type parameter is optional.
 If omitted, Vizzu will automatically select the type depending on the first element of the values array using the typeof operator.
-If all items are numbers, it will be declared as a measure, in any other case, a dimension.
+If the value is a number, it will be declared as a measure, in any other case, a dimension.

 Data specified by series: